CptDemocracy/C/README.md

 # C
-Stuff in C, written mostly (at the time of writing) by me
+Stuff in C, written mostly (at the time of creating this repository) by me